edgedb/edgedb/docs/guides/deployment/fly_io.rst

 =================================

 Every Fly.io app must have a globally unique name, including service VMs like Postgres and EdgeDB.
-Here we assume the name for the EdgeDB app is "myorg-edgedb", which you would need to replace with a name of your choosing.
+Pick a name and assign it to the ``EDB_APP`` Here we assume the name for the EdgeDB app is ``myorg-edgedb``, which you would need to replace with a name of your choosing.

 .. code-block:: bash